jikadrajay786/music-playlist-management-system-client/README.md

 setup instructions:
 clone this public repo for the frontend

-install dependencies using: npm install to create build useL: npm run build to start app in deve mod run: npm run dev
+Install dependencies
+npm install

+Create build
+npm run build

+Start app in dev
+npm run dev

+For local environment ( if server is running on localhost) http://localhost:4901 replace this baseurl in api interceptor file.

 Folder structure
 src/